 Evaluating Business Listing Sites

-Based on the data in this report, savingscentral.com has proven the value of the listing by not only driving the most traffic of any referring site, but also driving seven conversions (contact form submissions).
+Based on the data in this report, savingscentral.com has proven the value of the listing by not only driving the most traffic of any referring site but also driving seven conversions (contact form submissions).
 This volume to conversion ratio represents a 6.6% conversion rate, higher than other channels.
 In addition, we also note Pages/Session and Avg.
-Session Duration are well above the averages for the site as a whole, which means that the visitors referred from this link are highly engaged users.
+Session Duration is well above the average for the site as a whole, which means that the visitors referred from this link are highly engaged users.

 This data can help evaluate which business partnerships are the most useful in terms of sending truly interested visitors.
 Conversely, it can also show where paid listings are not providing ROI or are sending unqualified traffic.

 Identifying Spam Traffic